lauravoineag/Kata/MyFirstApi/README.md

 ##dotnet new -l
 //list of all types of projects to create in dotnet
 ##dotnet new webapi -o ApiName
-// Select API "-o" = output
+// //create WebApi "-o" = output